JC-B/whats-on-the-menu/README.md

 GLM models did not fit very well.
 The 'paraboli' fit, though an improvement,  did  not really befit the data set

 Derived some probabilities using Bayesian Theorem.
-Hypothesis test that average price for dinner > average price for breakfast was rejected from the p-value based on this dataset
+Hypothesis test that average price for dinner > average price for breakfast was rejected from the p-value based on this dataset.
+Tried probability distribution for fit to prices - normal, log normal and beta.
+Beta seems the best fit but there are a few division by zero errors that I need to exclude from the sample.

+Future improvements

+1) More plots to visualize the dataset?
+2) Try to find a fit to predict the price of restaurant dishes  over time.
+3) Build functions and visualizations to answer more questions like

+a) Are there particular types of dishes (alcoholic beverages, seafood, breakfast food) whose price changes have been greater than or less than the average change over time?
+b) Can we predict anything about a dish's price based on its name or description?
+-- There's been some work on how the words used in advertisements for potato chips are reflective of their price; is that also true of the words used in the name of the food?
+-- Are, for example, French or Italian words more likely to predict a more expensive dish?